 NOTE: The above information is provided as a guide.
 Consult the National Fire Protection Association Pamphlet 58 for the safe storage and handling of liquefied petroleum gases.
 Governmental safety regulations in your locality could vary.
 Check with the authority having jurisdiction to be sure that you meet all of their requirements.
-Contact the manufacturer for detailed service information.
+Contact the manufacturer of the LPG tank for detailed service information.